-The Archdiocese adopted guidance that clarifies the accounting for uncertainty in tax positions taken or expected to be taken in a tax return, including issues relating to financial statement recognition and measurement as of January 1, 2009.
-This section provides that the tax effects from an uncertain tax position can be recognized in the financial statements only if the position is "more-likely-than-not" to be sustained if the position were to be challenged by a taxing authority.
+The Archdiocese recognizes the tax effects from an uncertain tax position in the financial statements only if the position is "more-likely-than-not" to be sustained if the position were to be challenged by a taxing authority.
 The assessment of the tax position is based solely on the technical merits of the position, without regard to the likelihood that the tax position may be challenged.
 Although the Archdiocese is exempt from income tax under Section 501(c)(3) of the Code, they are subject to tax on income unrelated to its exempt purpose, unless that income is otherwise excluded under the Code.
-The tax years ending 2007, 2008, 2009 and 2010 are still open to audit for both federal and state purposes; however, the adoption of this guidance did not have an impact on the Archdiocese's financial statements as management believes the Archdiocese has not taken any uncertain tax positions.
+The tax years ending 2008, 2009, 2010 and 2011 are still open to audit for both federal and state purposes.
+As of December 31, 2011, management determined that there are no significant uncertain tax positions within its financial statements.